timklapdor/csulx/_pages/mixer.md

         </div>
         <div class="col" title="Flexible &amp; Adaptive Learning">
         <h4>Design for flexibility</h4>
         <p>Learning resources may be provided in response to the identified needs of a student cohort.
 Personalised support processes can be developed using data that helps connect students with university support services.
-To enable students to study offline, all core materials is enabled to be downloaded to a device.
-Accessible design strategies are available to cater for special needs students.</p>
+To enable students to study offline, all core materials are enabled to be downloaded to a device.
+Accessible design strategies are available to cater for special-needs students.</p>
         </div>
         <div class="col" title="Interactive Resources">
         <h4>Commissioning &amp; creating media resources</h4>